 Effective from 1 September 2005, BNM introduced a deposit insurance system (the "Deposit Insurance System").
-The Deposit Insurance System is administrated by Malaysia Deposit Insurance Corporation (Perbadanan Insurans Deposit Malaysia), an independent statutory body.
+The Deposit Insurance System is administered by Malaysia Deposit Insurance Corporation (Perbadanan Insurans Deposit Malaysia), an independent statutory body.
 All licensed commercial banks (including subsidiaries of foreign banks operating in Malaysia) and Islamic banks are member institutions of the Deposit Insurance System.

 In addition to the above, based on announcements by the Malaysia Deposit Insurance Corporation, the Issuer took a risk based approach and implemented the new differential premium system framework in February 2008 to replace the flat rate premium system.
 Under the differential premium system, the premium payable by a banking institution will depend on the institution's risk profile.
-Revised guidelines on the differential premium system were issued in March 2015 where eligible deposits that are insured are capped at RM250,000 (inclusive of principal and interest) per depositor, per member institution.
+Eligible deposits that are insured are capped at RM250,000 (inclusive of principal and interest) per depositor, per member institution.
 The eligible deposits include foreign currency deposits as part of the deposit coverage.